nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical-review.md

 ## Appendix 1: Additional Technical Considerations

-- Storage Platform
-- Inter service communication / event bus / command handlers etc
--
-# Extensibility
+### Extensibility
 - Events and APIs
-- API first, use swagggerhub for api design and bolilerplate
+- API first, use swagggerhub for api design and bolilerplate code generation
-- EoL and Versioning
+- EoL and Semantic Versioning

-# Deployability
+### Deployability
 - Docker build and deploy files
 - Kubernetes and helm charts
 - Local development, vscode remote container docker compose config - containing all required resources.

-# Capacity and Scale Discovery
+### Capacity and Scale Discovery
+- Inter service communication / event bus / command handlers etc
+- Storage Platform

-Should consider:
+#### Should consider

 - Find out how many health checks per day
 - How many NHS Logins (total/active)
 - How much use if used as invite only vs accessible to all

 ## Appendix 2: Example Microservice Design for DHC